AdamSobieski/Narratology/Content/Knowledge.md

 Intensional sets might each reference their own small collection of rules involving the `ElementOf()` predicate, to provide a set-definition function, while referencing other `IReadOnlyKnowledge` collections of many more expressions and rules, so that many intensional sets could be easily and efficiently created and worked with in .NET .

-Brainstorming, a "set builder" technique could be developed, perhaps resembling:
+Brainstorming, perhaps a "set builder" technique could be developed resembling:

 ```cs
 var s1 = Set.Create<int>().Where(x => IsEven(x)).Where(x => IsGreaterThan(x, 10)).Build(large_kb);